 If you’re facing debts after a loved one’s death with no estate and you aren’t listed as a co-signer or joint owner on the loan, creditors might be out of luck and the debt will go unpaid.

 Protecting those you leave behind

-Certainly, the best practice is to not have debt.
-But if you do, the death benefit from a life insurance policy can help your loved ones handle your debt after you pass away.
+If you want to leave a legacy for your family, your estate should include life insurance.
+Paying off debt should be your goal no matter what, but if you do die with debt, the death benefit from a life insurance policy can help your loved ones handle your debt after you pass away.

 Options for affordable coverage

 In general, there are two types of life insurance you can choose from:

 - Universal, or “permanent” life insurance, which can be pricey, but can last your entire life as long as your premiums are paid.

 - Term life insurance, which is insurance you purchase for specific periods of time, or “terms.”
 Term insurance tends to be more affordable than universal.